Degree Requirements: Ph.D. Degree

 Ph.D. in Art History Degree

 To earn a Ph.D. in art history, students must complete a minimum of 72 semester hours of graduate- level course work with a grade point average of 3.50 or higher.
 A maximum of 38 semester hours of work taken for the M.A. may be used to satisfy this requirement.
 Students are allowed only one semester of academic probation.
 To establish academic residency, beyond the first 24 semester hours of graduate-level course work, candidates must either (1) be enrolled as full-time students (9 semester hours minimum) at The University of Iowa in each of two semesters OR (2) be enrolled for a minimum of 6 semester hours in each of three semesters during which the student holds at least a one-quarter-time assistantship.
 Students are assessed resident tuition for the terms during which they hold the appointments.

 Major and Minor Areas:

-Ph.D. candidates major in one of the following distribution fields: Architecture, African (and Oceanic), Asian, Ancient (3000 BCE–300 CE), Medieval, Renaissance and Baroque, Eighteenth- and Nineteenth-Century European, American (may include Pre-Columbian, Native American, and/or African American), and Modern/Contemporary.
-In addition, candidates minor in two fields.
-At least one of these (the first minor) must be in an art history distribution field that is non-contiguous with the major field.
+Ph.D. candidates major in one of the following distribution fields: Asian, Ancient Mediterranean, Medieval, Renaissance and Baroque, Eighteenth- and Nineteenth-Century European, American, and Modern/Contemporary.
+In addition, candidates minor in two fields; any of the above plus African.
+One minor must be in an art history distribution field that is non-contiguous with the major field.
 The second minor may be in any art history distribution field, OR it may be in a relevant discipline outside the Division of Art History, subject to approval of the Art History faculty.

 All Ph.D.
 Art History students: